MaciejPyra/web-scraping/README.md

 * Python,
 * Python HTTP urllib library -> to open URL and get to the website,
 * Python BeautifulSoup library -> to parse html and scrape data from the website,
-* other popular Python general-purpose programming libraries, like re (regular experession) -> to perform specific subtaks, for example to perform string operations;
+* other popular Python general-purpose programming libraries, like re (regular experession) -> to perform specific subtasks, for example to perform string operations;

 <a name="desc"></a>